brandonkim12/brandonkim12.github.io/_posts/2019-11-20-introductions-to-slam.md

 1) builds a map of an unknown environment
 2) while at the same time being localizaed relative to this map.

 To localize the position, the information of surrounding is essential.
 However, to make a map around robot obtained by itself, there should be a knowledge about the accurate location.
-Therefore these problem is indispensable.
+Therefore these problems are indispensable.
 SLAM performs simultaneously both mapping and position estimation to solve this kind of a problem.

 ![useful image](https://raw.githubusercontent.com/brandonkim12/brandonkim12.github.io/master/assets/robotics/fig_1.jpg)